abulimov/models_blog/content/post/falkonet-yawl.md

 Finally, what's left was rigging and making of oars.

 As it usually is with Russian kit manufacturers, they don't provide dowels.
 You have to round provided pre-cut square pieces, and I'm not a big fan of this approach.
 It's just boring!
-I don't get why in cheap Occre kit I have tons of dowels for every need, but here in top-tier kit with fantastic level of details there are none.
+I don't get why in cheap OcCre kit I have tons of dowels for every need, but here in top-tier kit with fantastic level of details there are none.
 It's like no one can make a dowel in Russia.

 Making the other nice things like a water barrel, lantern and compass was much more fun, and I think those small touches add a lot to the final look of the model.